Top 10 Reasons Your Device is Slow

 7. Overheating

-Computers can slow down when they overheat.
-Ensure your computer’s fans are working correctly, and keep it in a cool, well-ventilated area to prevent throttling.
+Devices can slow down when they overheat.
+Ensure your device’s fans are working correctly, and keep it in a cool, well-ventilated area to prevent throttling.

 8. Too Many Browser Extensions